hipsleek/Heifer/README.md

 ## Reproduce Table 1

-Table 1 shows eight examples, each referencing its implementation in the paper, either in the main text or the appendix.
+Table 1 shows 8 examples, each referencing its implementation in the paper, either in the main text or the appendix.

 As an example, to verify the first example, when running the following
 command: